Terrell-Jefferson/Botium-Toys-Internal-Security-Audit/README.md

 # Introduction <a name="introduction">

-An internal security audit for Botium Toys, a fictional company, completed for the Google Cybersecurity Professional Certificate.
-It evaluates the company’s cybersecurity program, identifies high-risk issues, and recommends strategies to strengthen its security posture.

 An internal security audit for Botium Toys, a fictional toy company, completed as part of my cybersecurity portfolio and as part of Google's <a href='https://www.coursera.org/google-certificates/cybersecurity-certificate'>Cybersecurity Professional Certificate</a> on Coursera in the  <a href='https://www.coursera.org/learn/manage-security-risks?specialization=cybersecurity-certificate'> Play It Safe: Manage Security Risks </a> Course .

 The goal is to perform an audit of Botium Toys’ cybersecurity program.
 The audit needs